-We spent two months traveling in Iran, but not everyone can do the same!
-We’re often asked for suggestions about Iran itineraries, so without further ado: here’s our suggested two week Iran travel itinerary.
+I’m often asked for suggestions about Iran itineraries, so without further ado: here’s my suggested two week Iran travel itinerary.
 Includes tips on what to see, where to stay, how to get off the beaten track, and an interactive map.
 Updated in 2019 with new recommendations.

 From glorious Islamic architecture to bustling markets, unexplored islands to skiing and rock climbing, the fabric of Iran is a diverse and intricate tapestry.
 But all this splendor makes it difficult to decide where to go.
 So much to see, so little time!